A Friend I Abandoned

 "hey.
 PK died. thought you should know."

+I called him, then I called his mom.
 She told me he was found dead on his bed.
 His friends should have been there for him, he had been so lonely.

 At his funeral, I saw a body with a gross blown-up face in a wooden box.
+I didn't cry because I hadn't fully believed he was dead.

 He had left me a voicemail six months before.